Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0002-record-design-stage.md

 Both a `Designer` and `Builder` need their own `ParameterFrame` to define the `Parameters` needed.

-A `ParameterFrame` should only be needed at this level and a `Designer` and `Builder` are in charge to update the `ParameterFrame` where appropriate.
+A `ParameterFrame` should only be needed at this level and a `Designer` and `Builder` are responsible for updating the `ParameterFrame` where appropriate.
 Lower level functionality should use the `Parameter` value as input.

-Further work will be undertaken so that `Solver` can inherit from `Designer` functioning as a multistage `Designer`
+Further work will be undertaken so that `Solver` can inherit from `Designer` functioning as a multistage `Designer`.

 ## Consequences